Skip to content

 A buyer buys a business, not a job.

-Action: document processes and key customer relationships, delegate daily decisions gradually, and train a second-in-command who can run day-to-day operations.
+Action: document key customer relationships, delegate daily decisions gradually, and train a second-in-command who can run day-to-day operations.

 4. Documented processes